The advice sheets below have the latest information on fair trading. If you need more advice call 01753 475111 (Enforcement & Regulatory option).

 An ancillary contract is one that relates to the main contract and can be provided by you or a third party with whom you have an arrangement.
 Financial services (generally exempted from these Regulations) are covered if they are an ancillary contract.

 Where a consumer withdraws an offer or cancels a contract, any ancillary contract will also be terminated without further cost, subject to the various provisions above.
 You must inform any trader with whom the consumer has the ancillary contract that their contract has been terminated.

 Where there are additional items linked to the main contract (for example, insurance and/or car hire with a contract for a flight, or gift-wrapping when purchasing a present) paying for these items as well must not be the default option.
-Consumers should always be asked to expressly consent to additional charges.
-For example consumers should not have to untick a box on your order form indicating they want optional insurance against your insolvency whilst the work is being carried out.
+Consumers should always be asked to expressly consent to additional charges - for example, consumers should not have to remove a tick from a pre-ticked box to indicate they do not want optional insurance against damage to an engagement ring that they have purchased.